10 Hidden Financial Advantages of Being Single After Divorce

 Divorce is mentally and emotionally exhausting, but it also can be the financial windfall you never saw coming.

-I’m not divorced yet, but believe it or not, I have started to envy those who are.
-Those who did the hard work and made it to the other side.
+I’m not divorced (yet), but honestly?
+I’ve started to low-key envy the women who are.
+The ones who did the hard thing and actually made it to the other side.

 10 Financial Advantages of Being Single After Divorce